TritonDataCenter/sdcadm/docs/reboots.md

   a.
 When a reboot plan is created, `CNAPI` will refuse running reboot jobs
      for any servers included into the reboot plan, unless the plan's UUID is given as part of the above `POST` request.
+It's to say: CNAPI will refuse reboot requests of individual servers that are already covered in the reboot plan.
   b.
 Additionally, we don't want any cn-agent task running in our server while
      we reboot it.
 Thereby, we also pass the `drain` option to `CNAPI`.
 This will make cn-agent stop accepting new tasks on this server until the job